We all know a great pizza must have a perfect crust. Chewy with a few crispy bits here and there; delicious flavor all its own.

 In my opinion, a great classic pizza sauce has a pronounced tomato flavor (with a pinch of sugar to both highlight tomatoes’ sweetness and also balance the acidity), a good amount of garlic, a nice hit of earthy oregano, a slight bit of heat, and, well, not much else.
 Simple is better.

-This homemade pizza sauce recipe, slightly adapted from Sunset magazine, calls for either fresh or diced tomatoes – fresh can be better, but diced are still absolutely terrific.
+This homemade pizza sauce recipe, slightly adapted from Sunset magazine, calls for either fresh or diced tomatoes – fresh can be better, but diced are still absolutely terrific (and how I make it the majority of the time).
 Just start with good tomatoes and your sauce will be all the better for it.
 (And, of course, canned whole tomatoes will work too).

 - 1 tablespoon olive oil